rolltidehero/dotfiles/README.md

 ![alt text](https://i.imgur.com/sCK4o5L.png "Qutebrowser Screenshot")

 - Image shown on Qutebrowser is a custom startpage, check my Startpage repo if you would like this aswell
-- On line 84 in the config.py - Change "chrollo" to your username in the file path
+- On line 84 in the config.py - Change "username" to your username in the file path
 - YouTube Advertisements have been blocked with my Qutebrowser config file
 - Status bar has been permanently disabled